A+

 The first step, as part of our specialized on-site service, includes a visual inspection for black mold or

 any other type of mold growing on interior surfaces of your home.
-If during our visual mold inspection, we detect mold growing in an area,

-Note: If obvious visible mold is found growing on a wall or
+can be performed.
+Note: If obvious visible mold is found

-ceiling surface anywhere inside your home mold testing is
+growing on a wall or ceiling surface anywhere inside your home

 -